Is starting a business easy?

 Predicting a recession is a game for economists, and even among those professionals there will always be debate.
-Economists have noted that 2019’s prosperity also bore some key indicators of an oncoming recession, and while some of those indicators have since receded, the economic cycle suggests that a recession will happen again—we just don’t know when or how impactful it will be.
+Economists have noted that 2019’s prosperity also bore some key indicators of an oncoming recession, and some of those indicators have since receded, the economic cycle suggests a recession will happen again—we just don’t know when or how impactful it will be.

 Can a Franchise be Recession-Proof?

 What is a recession-resistant franchise?
 Basically, a business that has numerous revenue streams can survive a downturn in the economy.
 Pizza places sell pizza, and if folks cut back on discretionary spending, pizza sales will likely suffer.
 Clothing retailers will move fewer fashions as people wait to update their wardrobes.
 And hoteliers will see fewer bookings as people postpone vacations, waiting for things to improve.

 The common thread here is that these businesses, and hundreds of others, all have a single stream of revenue.
 When the economy tightens, the things they are selling are no longer appealing.
 When people are concerned about their financial security, they cancel trips and tighten their belts, leaving little room for indiscriminate spending.